Waseemkhan09/MedSense/README.md

-# MedSense
+# 🩺 MedSense — AI-Powered Medical Assistant Application
-# 🩺  MedSense: A symptoms based disease prediction and recommendation model

 MedSense is an intelligent and interactive medical chatbot web application that helps users identify possible diseases based on their symptoms and provides tailored suggestions including precautions, medications, diets, and workouts.